adamsoliev/bearblog/intro-sql/blogpost.md

 RANGE BETWEEN UNBOUNDED PRECEDING AND CURRENT ROW   -- all rows from the start of the partition up to the current one
 ```

-> Note: The concept of a “current row” only makes sense when an `ORDER BY` is present.
+> The concept of a “current row” only makes sense when an `ORDER BY` is present.
 > Without `ORDER BY`, there is no defined order within a partition, so the window frame automatically includes all rows in the partition.

 PostgreSQL (and the SQL standard) support `FILTER` ( `WHERE` filter_clause ) that lets you apply a condition inside an aggregate or window function: